 Should you use Trazodone?

-Our four-legged companions fill our lives with joy, which is why we would like to reciprocate and make their lives as stress-free as possible.
+Our four-legged companions fill our lives with joy, so we would like to reciprocate and make their lives as stress-free as possible.

 Unfortunately, our furry friends might become anxious and afraid due to various factors.